 sound events correctly, all frequency channels must work in

-sync with equal delays, in phase, and so in all directions.
-They also
+sync with equal delays, in phase, and do so in all directions.
+They

 to originate all from the same

-spot or else the reflected sounds will still have their shapes damaged.
+spot or else the reflected sounds will still have their shapes changed.

-Also transient distortion needs to be absent for impulse shaped sounds
+And also transient distortion needs to be absent for impulse shaped

 to be reproduced undamaged.
-Sine wave tests only do not measure any of
+Sine wave tests do not test or measure